-According to recent statistics, in the UK we waste around 15 million tonnes of food every year, and almost half of that is thrown away in our own homes.
-By working with organisations like Neighbourly, we're trying to do as much as we can to reduce our waste, and we want to help you rethink how you use your food too
+According to statistics, we waste around 15 million tonnes of food every year, and almost 50 per cent of that is thrown away in our own homes.
+By working with charities like Neighbourly, we're trying to do as much as we can to reduce our waste, and we want to help you rethink how you use your food too

 Part of this is working closely with charitable partners to redistribute surplus food from our stores to a network of charities that cook for those in need and are on the frontline of dealing with food poverty.
-We work in partnership with Neighbourly, the social network for social good, who provide a simple process for food charities to register and receive surplus food from their local store.
+We work in partnership with award-winning social platform Neighbourly, who website will provide a simple process for food charities to register and receive food from their local M&S store.
+So far, 4.1 million tonnes of product has been donated.

 But that's just the beginning.
 We want to help you re-examine how you shop and cook, so you can reduce waste in your own home, starting with changes you can make to your everyday life and some simple recipe ideas to help you use up one of the most commonly thrown-away foods: vegetables.

-Who hasn't chucked away an unopened pot of hummus, some wrinkly carrots or some chicken that's just this side of out of date?
+Who hasn't chucked away an unopened pot of houmous, some wrinkly carrots or chicken that's just past its best?
 Emptying the fridge and getting rid of food on the turn has become almost a daily ritual for busy families who just don't have the time to think up ways of using up all the food they buy each week.
 Start with the basics, like these five simple tips from one of our food-waste partners, Love Food Hate Waste, and see how much you can reduce your waste in a single week.

 1. Get label savvy: